benjaminpope/smearcampaign/README.md

 ## Code

 The `keplersmear` source code used to produce these light curves is available at https://github.com/benjaminpope/keplersmear under a GPLv3 license.
-We regret that this has some difficult dependencies which may make it impractical at present for your to install.
+We regret that this has some difficult dependencies which may make it impractical at present for you to install.